GlobalFishingWatch/paper-industrial-activity/detector/README.md

     config.yaml

-Run CFAR detector on all dates/scenes with Earth Engine (this exports to GCS as geojson):

-    # User-made script calling detector classes and functions
+Run CFAR detector on all dates/scenes with Earth Engine (this exports to GCS as geojson), by calling the detector classes and functions in a user-defined script (see below for example), say

     run_detector.py